Never Road Weary:

 While we may not have had the same immersive travel experience that happens by dropping everything and living in a van, we had something unique.
 We had one motorcycle, a tent, a national park pass, and two years of slow travel.

-That’s the thing about motorcycle travel.
+That’s the thing about motorcycle travel, the slow-ness of it.
 You have the capability to go as fast as a semi truck on the freeway, but for all senses of safety and enjoyment, you shouldn’t.
 The thing bikers have known all along, is that journey is what matters.
 We could speed between big cities, we could skip the “fly-over” states, but we don’t want to.
 There is value in going slow and seeing it all.

 It’s like Ted Simon said.
 To really see the world, you have to stay on the ground and swallow the bugs as you go.
 Each day puts you at the mercy of the weather, but also puts you square inside the world instead of inside a bubble passing through where distance is reduced to hours and a hum of road noise.
 A motorcycle makes you feel the miles accumulating in your body, and lets you learn to read when a storm is coming, how it smells, how it has its own weight and sudden coolness.